python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 ## 4d
 ## Copy and modify the previous example so that it asks the user for the name of a car,
 ## and then prints "The car you named is ____.
 Do you have one?"
-## In the blank, you should say the car that the user named.
+## In the blank, you should include whatever car the user named.

 ## 4e